How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 Registration in Pasig City

-Important update for : Pasig business registration or renewal is now at the Mega Business One-Stop Shop at Silver 4, Ortigas East, Barangay Ugong, Pasig City.
+Important update for : Pasig business registration or renewal is now at the Mega Business One-Stop Shop at Silver 4 Ortigas East, Barangay Ugong, Pasig City, Metro Manila, 1604, PH.
 Disregard the information in the Mayor's Permit section which referred to Ayala Mall the 30th as the site for Business One-Stop Shop.
 The Facebook Page of Pasig City Public Information Office gives a Commuter's Guide to the site at Silver 4, Ortigas East, Barangay Ugong.
 You can check and update all information there even without a Facebook account.
+There are also other locations for specific business registrations/renewals posted at FB PasigPIO page.

-The following steps are location-specific - those whose business idea needs to be registered in Pasig City.
 Some of the information in this post are from the years to ; updating has been done in .
 Other updates can be searched at AI Overviews in Google Search.
 The results will obtain real-time data and information from the Pasig Business Permit and Licensing Division.

 Steps to Register